shapeshed/jekyll.shapeshed.com/_posts/2011-06-22-building-a-rails-server-with-puppet.md

 ---
 layout: post
 title: Building a Rails server with Puppet
-excerpt: A short write up of my experience learning and configuring Puppet to build and manage servers to serve Rails applications.
+description: A short write up of my experience learning and configuring Puppet to build and manage servers to serve Rails applications.
 categories:
 - Puppet
 - Unix